-Following its creation, the Enlarged Partial Agreement on Sport (EPAS) has now organised five Council of Europe Conferences of Ministers responsible for Sport.
+Following its creation, the Enlarged Partial Agreement on Sport (EPAS) has now organised seven Council of Europe Conferences of Ministers responsible for Sport.
 During these high-level conferences, Ministers around the table discuss issues such as the autonomy of sport, match-fixing, gender equality in sport, and corruption in the governance of sport, allowing them to propose concrete actions on these issues at pan-European level.

 Budapest (Hungary), 29 November 2016

 EPAS organised this 14th Ministerial Conference in conjunction with the Ministry of Human Capacities of Hungary.
 The conference was held on 29 November at the famous Pesti Vigadó in Budapest and focused on the fights against doping, match-fixing and corruption in sport.
 Ministers of Sport representing states parties to the European Cultural Convention, EPAS members and non-member states having Observer status, attended the conference.

 This 13th conference was hosted by Mr Ueli Maurer, Federal Councillor for the Department of Defence,Civil Protection and Sport (DDPS) on behalf of the Swiss Government, and was held in the mountain village of Magglingen on the sports campus of the Federal Office of Sport (OFSPO).
 The main theme of the conference was the “Risk of Corruption in the Governance of Sport”.

 The conference also served as a special occasion for the Secretary General to open the Convention on the manipulation of sports competitions (CETS 215) for signature, holding a signing ceremony for the 15 states which took the opportunity to be the first signatories of this new convention.

 Belgrade (Serbia), 15 March 2012